prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 As described in the [AdOps documentation]({{site.baseurl}}/adops.html), Prebid has a recommended standard set of ad server targeting that works across bidders.
 This standard targeting approach is defined in the adserverTargeting attribute in the 'standard' section, but can be overridden per adapter as needed.
-Both secenarios are described below.
+Both scenarios are described below.

 **Keyword targeting for all bidders**